davestephens/ansible-nas/docs/applications/logitechmediaserver.md

 ## Usage

-Set `logitechmediaserver_enabled: true` in your `inventories/<your_inventory>/nas.yml` file AND change the default port for Portainer.
-Logitech Media Server runs in host mode and port $
+Set `logitechmediaserver_enabled: true` in your `inventories/<your_inventory>/nas.yml` file.
+If you are using Portainer, you must change the default port, as 9000 is a hard requirement for Logitech Media Server.

 The Logitech Media Server web interface can be found at http://ansible_nas_host_or_ip:9000.